lter/Clim-HydroDB-2.0/climdb-archive-partA/climdb_to_odm/README.md

-# Processing scripts for transformation of sites' ClimDB/HydroDB tables to CUAHSI ODM 1.1 format
+# Processing scripts for reformatting ClimDB/HydroDB tables for each site to CUAHSI ODM 1.1 format and create EML

 R scripts